ymollard/python-advanced-slides/slides.md

 `f ∘ g ∘ h` or in Python `h(g(f(x)))`

+That operator is the pipe in shell languages e.g. `grep a file.txt | sort | uniq`

 In strict functional programming, no side effect is allowed, which means that even variable assignment is forbidden!

 [🐍 Learn more](https://docs.python.org/3/howto/functional.html)